Music of Ethiopia: Traditional dances

 The various tribes and ethnic groups of Ethiopia have their distinct music, cultures, and traditions.
 According to some analysts, Ethiopian dances are not divided according to their function but rather according to their uniqueness and individuality.
 Therefore, there are over 150 unique dance movements across Ethiopia.
 Oromia region is the largest and their dance styles are different depending on place.
 Some of the famous dances are “Shewa Oromo” and “Harar Oromo”.
 Especially, Shewa Oromo dance has unique costumes as well as steps.
 Women wear leather-made wild two-piece costumes decorated with shells.
 Men wear fur skin like a lion’s mane on the head and use sticks for dance.
 What is most surprising is women’s very fast and sharp neck motion.
 For example, the Tigrayans to the north have a smooth, circular dance routine characterized by shoulder and neck movements.
+It's known for its unique emphasis on intense shoulder movement which it shares with the shim-shim dance of the Tigrinya people in neighboring Eritrea.
 The Amharas at the center of the country have a dance style dominated by upper body and neck movements.
 The Oromos at the center and south have a jumping style and full-bodied dance routine.
 The Gurages have an acrobatic dance that requires high levels of arm, leg, and body coordination.
 The Welayita, Kenbata, Sidama, Dawro, and others among the peoples of the South Region have very attractive belly dances that are hugely popular throughout the nation.
 The beats are quite rhythmic and fast.
 Eskista is a traditional Ethiopian cultural dance from the Amhara ethnic group performed by men, women, and children.
-It's known for its unique emphasis on intense shoulder movement which it shares with the shim-shim dance of the Tigrinya people in neighboring Eritrea.
 The dance is characterized by rolling and bouncing the shoulders, jilting the chest, and thrusting the neck in various directions.
 Motives and characteristics of the dance often vary according to the performers and the context, for example, war songs, hunting songs, shepherd songs, love songs, and work songs.
 The best dancer is typically appointed as the leader of the group and/or the best singer.
 Eskista dance brings the dancer into a role as a storyteller, who then expresses with his or her body the cultural traditions and life of the community.
 The dance, as well as the music and singing, serve as symbolic messages of Ethiopian society as a whole.